Applications using the App Engine SDK to manage task queues define these queues using a configuration file called

 The following a basic example that defines a named queue and overrides the default processing rate:

 The following is a more complex example of a

 queue.yaml configuration that

-demonstrates setting up task retries and modifying the default processing rate.
+demonstrates setting up the number of task tries and modifying the default processing rate.

-Optional.
 If you don't specify bucket_size for a queue, the default value is 5.
-We recommend that you set this to larger value because the default size may be too small for many use cases: the recommended size is the processing rate divided by 5 (rate/5).
+We recommend that you set this to a larger value because the default size might be too small for many use cases: the recommended size is the processing rate divided by 5 (rate/5).

 Optional.
 Sets the maximum number of tasks that can be executed simultaneously from the specified queue.
 The value is an integer.
 By default, the limit is 1000 tasks per queue.